-If you intend to save the current BIOS file, make sure that the floppy disk has enough disk space (at least KB).
-See the next section for details on saving the old BIOS file.
+If you intend to save the current BIOS file, make sure that the floppy disk has enough disk space to save the file.
+See the next section for details on saving the current BIOS file.

-8. The utility verifies the BIOS file in the floppy disk and starts to flash the BIOS file.
+8. The utility verifies the BIOS file in the floppy disk and starts flashing the BIOS file.